InputSense/Helios/README.md

 ### Device Monitor

 The value(s) of all gamepad buttons will be shown here.
-The device monitor visually refreshes at 30hz so should not be used to test responsiveness.
+Actual (green) and virtual (yellow) are separated by type.
+The device monitor visually refreshes at 30hz so should not be used to test responsiveness, only for VG script functionality.
 There is a response time for the entire input/modfy/output loop listed in the bottom-right most value.
 <br>
 <br>
 <br>